 In the past decade, competition fly fishing has been the catalyst for a lot of innovative thinking among a new generation of anglers and the patterns of CPS members like MC Coetzer, Stanton Hector, Maddy Rich and others can be found on Tom Sutcliffe’s Spirit of Fly Fishing website.
 The Feathers & Fluoro website also contains valuable articles on the evolution of flies developed in the Western Cape for a variety of fish from carp to kob.

-This Patterns from Piscator folder will, with the help of our secretary Louis de Jager and Sunet Terblanche who will post the articles from Piscator that he scans, reflect our fly tying journey over the past six decades.
+This Patterns from Piscator folder will, with the help of our secretary and Sunet van Antwerpen who will post the articles from Piscator that he scans, reflect our fly tying journey over the past six decades.

 Below are various articles on fly patterns published in Piscator over the years.